reinderien/capmeter/readme.md

 How do I set it up?
 -------------------

 1. Connect the three resistors between pins 5/A0/A1/A2 as shown below.
-If you don't have exact values, you can substitute, but you need to modify the range struct as necessary. <em style="color: #808080">For all connections try to use relatively short jumpers.
+If you don't have exact values, you can substitute, but you need to modify the range struct as necessary. <em>For all connections try to use relatively short jumpers.
 A breadboard will work but a project board with soldered connections will introduce less parasitic capacitance.
 Parasitic or stray elements are not fatal, but will inflate measurements in the pF range.
 The board partially accommodates for this with the zeroing feature.</em>
 2. Install the latest version of the Arduino IDE.
 3. Copy and paste the code into it.
 4. Connect your Arduino over USB.